Interview, February 2022

-GI: Yeah, I’m sure the adrenalin will get me through.
+GI: Yes, I’m sure the adrenalin will get me through.

 AS: Indeed, and you’ll be carried along by all the people wanting to talk to you.

-AS: Ah, and I think I hear the clanking of coffee cups around you, so maybe that’s…
+AS: And I think I hear the clanking of coffee cups around you, so maybe that’s…

 GI: Yes, I’m going to get some coffee here.